robincoenen/Studio-Major/01_MET/readme.md

 ![](./examples.gif)

 From left to right:\
-_Statuette of Merer_ (1981–1802 B.C) — This interesting statuette made out of wood and a shorts with written elements (fashiontipp!) would have been missed, if not searching for _Text_ as a search query.\
+_Statuette of Merer_ (1981–1802 B.C) — This interesting statuette made out of wood has a shorts with written elements (fashiontipp!) and would have been missed, if not searching for _Text_ as a search query.\
 _Bodhisattva Manjushri_ (1000–1200) — Example for an element which shows up when searching for text, but does not contain text visually (the sculpture has a closed textscroll in its hand)

 #### Data parsing